 Since these equivalences are functorial in $X$ and boundary–relative, the two functors $\Rep_f \circ \mathsf{G}$ and $\mathsf{F}$ agree up to boundary equivalence.
 This establishes the claimed factorisation.

 \end{proof}

-\begin{corollary} Any functorial finite–depth reconstruction theory with detectable boundaries arises from Algebraic Phase Theory.
-In this sense APT is the initial and universal reconstruction framework in the finite–depth setting. \end{corollary}
+\begin{corollary} Any functorial finite–depth reconstruction theory with detectable boundaries admits an interpretation through Algebraic Phase Theory up to boundary equivalence.
+In this sense APT serves as a universal organising framework for finite–depth reconstruction phenomena. \end{corollary}

 \begin{proof} Let $\mathsf{F}$ be a functorial finite–depth reconstruction framework with detectable boundaries.
 By Theorem~\ref{thm:inevitability}, $\mathsf{F}$ admits a canonical factorisation